cheatcode/joystick/README.md

 This folder contains all of these miscellaneous/shared functions and data for your application.
 For example, a function like `lib/formatEmailAddress.js` or some generic data like `/lib/animals.json`.

+> Files located at the root of `/lib` are treated as browser (universal) JavaScript.
+If you have modules that need to be built specifically for the browser or specifically for Node.js, you can place them in the /lib/browser or /lib/node directory, respectively.

 ### /node_modules

 All of the currently installed NPM modules for the application.